microsoft/fluentui/packages/make-styles/etc/make-styles.api.md

 // @internal
 export function resolveStyleRules(styles: MakeStyles, unstable_cssPriority?: number, pseudo?: string, media?: string, support?: string, result?: Record<string, MakeStylesResolvedRule>, rtlValue?: string): Record<string, MakeStylesResolvedRule>;

-// Warning: (ae-internal-missing-underscore) The name "RTL_PREFIX" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export const RTL_PREFIX = "r";

 // Warning: (ae-internal-missing-underscore) The name "RULE_CLASSNAME_INDEX" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)